ShadySquirrel/ViPER4Android/README.md

 **WARNINGS/INFO**:
 1. App is installed to `/system/priv-app`, ofc. systemlessly, and may clash with app systemizer modules. **If you experience that, uninstall the module, remove app from the zip, reinstall module and install the app manually**
-2. **This module isn't compatible with Audio Mod library, nor any other sound mod**.
-From my experience, you won't notice any sound quality increases or benefits from running multiple sound effects, so no support for that.
-Any issues coming from you trying to run my module and other sound mods, will be automatically closed.
+2. **This module is compatible with *new* Audio Mod library**.
+Combining with with other audio mods, *without AML* will produce issues.
+Consider that before reporting.
 3. This module doesn't require permissive sepolicy; if you still encounter SEPolicy issues, please refer to [support section](README.md#support) of this document.

 ## Requirements
 * Android 5.0+ with fully functional Magisk installation,
-* **No other sound mods installed** - if you have any, remove them before this module is installed,
+* **No other non-AML sound mods installed** - if you have any non-AML sound mods, remove them before this module is installed,
 * ARM/ARM64, x86 or x86_64 device with NEON support.

 ## Compatibility